Cellular-Imaging-Amsterdam-UMC/BIOMERO.importer/README.md

 ## Running the System

-The ADI system is designed to run as a containerized service within the BIOMERO ecosystem:
+The BIOMERO.importer system is designed to run as a containerized service within the BIOMERO 2.0 ecosystem:

 ```bash
 # Start the service (typically via docker-compose)